 The peer-to-peer marketplace involves the act of lending money to other people (or businesses) in exchange for receiving interest on your money.
-Basically, you’re acting as a bank and giving out a loan on which you are back paid back your principal (original amount) plus interest by the borrower.
+Basically, you’re acting as a bank and giving out a loan on which you are paid back your principal (original amount) plus interest by the borrower.

 Also, you’ve probably heard your friends or colleagues chatter about peer-to-peer lending sites (like Lending Club) or real estate crowdfunding sites (like Fundrise).

 Here’s my take on these sites, including their EXACT pros and cons from a cash flow and tax perspective.

 Why Peer-to-Peer Lending?

 For many folks, the best way to empower ourselves is to become financially free.
 It will let you life live on your terms, free from the expectations of others.

 One of the investment vehicles that can be a smart fit for people who want a passive income option is peer-to-peer lending.
 It’s simple, it’s straight forward, it pays you monthly, and you can get started with a very small amount of money.

 Plus, nearly all millionaires have multiple streams of income.
 On average, millionaires have not just one, but 7 streams of income.

 To create financial freedom, you need to learn how to generate new income streams.
 An interesting way to earn passive income is through the peer to peer marketplace.
-It’s all about working smarter not harder and getting your money work for you, rather than the other way around.
+It’s all about working smarter not harder and getting your money to work for you, rather than the other way around.